-Bad breath, also known medically as halitosis, is a common problem for patients.
+Bad breath is a common problem for patients.
 Royal York Dental has solutions and tips to help your bad breath issues.

 What Causes Halitosis?

 Saliva is essential for breath control.
 Lose your saliva and you may experience bad breath.
 Stimulate your saliva and your breath can improve.

 Any restriction in saliva flow will hinder your ability to control bacterial plaque and gum infection.
 Without saliva, you might suffer from tooth decay, gum disease and bad breath.

 Dry mouth is a common condition brought on by age, illness and certain medications.
 If you have problems with a dry mouth, supportive treatment and dental products can help restore moisture and protect your teeth.

 At night, your mouth undergoes changes that contribute to increased odour.
 Your saliva flow decreases and the bacteria grows.
 Without carbohydrates for energy, those bacteria begin to metabolize proteins which produce compounds that effect your breath.
 Whenever we fast, we expose our mouth to similar conditions as when we sleep.

 Enjoy spicy foods?
 Onions and garlic are commonly mixed within many food dishes and can be detected on your breath for up to 72 hours after digestion.
 Onions are absorbed by the stomach and the odour is then excreted through the lungs.